 This is our guide to screen resolution.
 Here, we'll explain why the screen resolution of your monitor is so important for designers, photographers and artists.
 The screen resolution of a monitor can affect your digital work, so we will also explore how to buy the best monitor for your needs and how to check the resolution of your current monitor.

-To optimise your monitor's performance, you may also want to check out our guide to monitor calibration.
+See our best ultrawide monitor if you're thinking about an upgrade, and you may also want to check out our guide to monitor calibration to optimise your monitor's performance.
 Or if you want to skip to purchasing a better computer, see our guide to the best laptops for photo editing.

 In the meantime, read on to find out everything you need to know about screen resolution.